Tuesday, December 22, 2015

 “…all those who would come to truly know God and come to understand that the way out is the way through – through God.
 To come to know God, to have "the wicked spirit rooted out of our breasts" requires coming face to face with ourselves and being willing to "give away all of our sins of commission and omission" to come to know God.
 There is no other way.
 Ultimately the way out of the "natural man" condition we all inherit because of the Fall is "through" Christ and his atonement.
 As Nephi so beautifully taught, "And now behold my beloved brethren, this is the way and there is none other way nor name whereby man can be saved in the kingdom of God…"

-Jack completed his mortal probation on Christmas Eve 2012.
+Jack completed his mortal probation early on Christmas Day 2012.
 This humble and faithful disciple of Jesus Christ is finally free to soar outside the confines of his unresponsive mortal body to spend Christmas Day with his beloved Lord and Savior.
-Jack concluded his mortal probation with flying colors and has left an example and a legacy to lead and inspire his family and generations of descendants, and for them to seek to emulate.
-Although the family and friends he leaves behind will truly mourn the temporary loss of his presence, most assuredly he has enjoyed a joyful reunion with friends and family who have already preceded him in returning home to that God who gave us all life.
+Jack concluded his mortal probation with flying colors and has left an example and a legacy to lead and inspire his family and generations of descendants, and for all to seek to emulate.
+Although the family and friends he leaves behind will truly mourn the temporary loss of his presence, most assuredly he has enjoyed a joyful reunion with family and friends who have already preceded him in returning home to that God who gave us all life.

-It is most fitting that Jack’s last public blog entry ends with scriptures that testify of Christ and the transforming, sustaining, and saving power of his Atonement that provided both Jack and Jo Anne with the faith, hope, and charity needed for them to endure well Jack’s 24+ years of life as a paralyzed quadriplegic.
+It is most fitting that Jack’s last observation published on his blog prior to his death (10/5/12- The Way out is the Way through) concludes with scriptures that testify of Christ and the transforming, sustaining, and saving power of his Atonement that provided both Jack and Jo Anne with the faith, hope, and charity needed for them to endure well Jack’s 24+ years of life as a paralyzed quadriplegic.
 Even more importantly, it has helped them both become even better disciples of Jesus Christ than they already were before.

-It is evident to those who read Jack’s “observations” and blog entries that he primarily intended them for the benefit of his beloved family and posterity, but he was kind enough to also allow non-family members to become grateful recipients of his wisdom and masterful teaching skills.
+It will be evident to those who read Jack’s observations that he primarily intended them for the benefit of his beloved family and posterity, Rushton Family scriptures, if you will.
+However, Jack had the wisdom and foresight to recognize that his observations could also be of great worth to friends and other non-family members, and was kind enough to publish them in a manner that would enable access by a potentially much larger audience.
 Because of Jack having taken the time and great effort to lovingly and painstakingly document his thoughts, experiences, and how he employed the principles of the Gospel of Jesus Christ to help him through adversity and sore trials that most of us will never fully comprehend, the sphere of his influence will continue to ripple outward from one person to another, from generation to generation, blessing the lives of countless individuals.

-Not surprisingly, the last word of Jack’s last blog entry was “God”, to whom he has now returned with the promised greeting of, “Well done, good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy lord.”
+Not surprisingly, the last word of Jack’s last blog entry published prior to his death was “God”, to whom he has now returned with the promised greeting of, “Well done, good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy Lord.”
 Matt 25:21